JulietaFalco/mi-proyecto-ml/README.md

-# Wheat Yield Prediction — Capstone Project
+# Wheat Yield Prediction — Capstone Project DATA6000
+# Julieta Falco - 1849967 - JUN 2026

 This repository contains the R scripts and datasets used to predict wheat yield across Western Australia SA2 regions, using weather and economic variables.